Elephant Tourism in Nepal: A Different Approach.

 There are no more shackled up private elephants during the daytime in Chitwan.
 Male elephants are still chained as they are otherwise overpowering if there are females around.
 Mahouts are no longer permitted to use metallic hooks on elephants.
 Now only timber sticks are allowed.

 Elephant jungle trips only happen twice per day for each elephant.
-Formerly they would be used up to 6 times per day.
-The traditional methods of beating a calf and keeping it from its mother to “break it in” is no longer the preferred method in Chitwan.
-Alternative methods has not been a full success as the elephants constantly need “treats” to behave.
+Formerly, they would be used up to 6 times per day.
+The traditional method of beating a calf and keeping it from its mother to “break it in” is no longer the preferred method in Chitwan.
+Alternative methods have not succeeded as the elephants constantly need “treats” to behave.
 Thereby encouraging an unhealthy diet.
-However, the positive step of better treatment to animal has already begun.
+However, the positive step of better treatment of animals has already begun.
 Definitely, Nepal is seeing better days of elephant tourism.